emqx/cloud-docs/en_US/pricing.md

 ## Billing Items

 EMQ X Cloud is billed by product plan, instance specification, and messaging network traffic.
-There is no limit to the number of messages, API calls, and rules engine usage.
+There is no limit to the number of messages, API calls, and rule engine usage.
 You can choose the product and specification to suit your business, ensuring that costs remain clear and manageable as your business expands.

 EMQ X Cloud's billing consists of two components.